menatahari/tp/docs/DeveloperGuide.md

 3. The `EditPersonCommandParser` checks whether all required fields are entered and whether the both indexes are valid.
 If all checks are passed, the program will move onto `EditPersonCommand`.
 4. If the EditPersonCommand doesn't cause duplicate key employee to exist in the startup (a duplicate key employee is noted by having the same email as an existing key employee) the startup's employee information will then be updated.

-The following sequence diagram illustrates the process of execution of an add person command.
+The following activity diagram illustrates the process of execution of an edit person command.

 <puml src="diagrams/EditPersonActivityDiagram.puml" alt="EditPerson" />